ElijahHCO/Portfolio/README.md

 I implemented some JS/Jquery to make the nav bar functional and to make the contacxt form submit to the users email.

 My style choices were made with meeting requirements in mind.
 I plan to refine and redefine the page in the future.

+I also realized my photos are a bit large and i plan to compress them.
+This will hopefully help the sites functionality.